codeangler/devops-code-challenges/challenges/create-and-build-docker-image.md

    2. Install python3
    3. Run command `echo "Hello, World!"` when the container starts
 2. Build the Docker image

+## Validation

-3. Run the Docker container to verify the output
+- Run the Docker container to verify the output